traversc/seqtrie/README.md

 the number of query sequences and the length of each sequence.

-Overall, the algorithm is significantly faster than a pairwise edit distance calculation.
+Overall, the algorithm is significantly faster than a pairwise edit distance calculation for finding similar sequences.

 However, *care still needs to be taken when setting parameters for searching a large number of sequences (\~100,000+).*

 #### Some additional examples using the `max_fraction` parameter.